AlDub: The "AlDub Nation" fandom

 In an interview from CNN Philippines, it was said that the reason why AlDub-related hashtags work is because of teamwork between different fan clubs on Twitter.
 There were subgroups which had primary goals such as hashtag trendsetters that sets up hashtags for the day to be used during the show, statistics to monitor tweet counts, hashtag policies that guards the fandom by making sure that they use the correct hashtag and its spelling, and its fandom and character parody accounts that help the fandom to communicate and keep on tweeting.

 Eat Bulaga has raised P14 million from ticket sales from the "Tamang Panahon" concert for its library project.
 Wally Bayola, in character as Lola Nidora, announced this on Saturday during the opening segment of the noontime show.
 Powered by the AlDub phenomenon with the thrust of AlDub Nation, Eat Bulaga sold out the 55,000-seat Philippine Arena in just three days.
 The show earlier said it was donating 100 percent of the proceeds from the show to its project which aims to build "AlDub Libraries" at selected schools nationwide.
 Fans who were unable to buy tickets were also given the opportunity to donate to the project.

 Outside of the series, AlDub Nation had also used their hashtags to participate in community service or "bayanihans" and other good deeds.
 Among them were supporting the campaign to stop lumad killings, gathering donations for a book drive for lumad children, charity concerts for the Mangyans, outreach and feeding programs, and an awareness campaign for dengue prevention.

 Cultural impact

 Sociological analysis

 On Chika Minute of GMA News' 24 Oras, sociologist Brother Clifford Sorita linked the positive audience reception of the AlDub to the Yaya Dub's Cinderella complex.
 Sorita says that many can relate to Yaya Dub's situation, portrayed as an ordinary woman who hopes for someone popular or a "prince charming" (Alden Richards) to notice her.
 Sonita also described that Maine Mendoza, who portrays the character of Yaya Dub as a "diamond in the rough" an ordinary person whose talent and potential maybe discovered through ordinary means.
 Mendoza was discovered through the internet through her Dubsmash videos.

 Cultural references

 The Manila Times in an editorial cartoon depicted that many national issues in the Philippines are being permanently ignored because of the popularity of AlDub, Korean dramas and K-pop in the Philippines.

+AlDub ends after more than 8 years

+On May 31, 2023, entertainment news outlet PEP.ph reported Alden Richards and Maine Mendoza (AlDub) have ended after more than 8 years due to Tito, Vic and Joey (TVJ) leaves TAPE Inc. the producer of Eat Bulaga! last May 31, 2023.